Our History

 2002

-The European Commission funds AESGP study “Information policy for non-prescription medicines” which examines different indications for self-care.
+The European Commission funds the AESGP study “Information policy for non-prescription medicines” which examines different indications for self-care.

-The High-Level Group on innovation and provision of medicines, a European Commission policy initiative, publishes a report making significant policy recommendations for non-prescription medicines, noting that no price control is required for these products.
+The High-Level Group on Innovation and Provision of Medicines, a European Commission policy initiative, publishes a report making significant policy recommendations for non-prescription medicines, noting that no price control is required for these products.

 2004

 A revision of the European marketing authorisation procedures in 2004 gives non-prescription medicines the possibility to use the centralised procedure.
-In 2009, Orlistat and Pantoprozole are reclassified through the centralised procedure, followed by reclassifications of Esomeprazole in 2013 and reclassifications of Ulipristal in 2015.
+In 2009, Orlistat and Pantoprazole are reclassified through the centralised procedure, followed by reclassifications of Esomeprazole in 2013 and reclassifications of Ulipristal in 2015.

-Legislation on herbal medicines introduces harmonising definition of ‘traditional herbal medicinal products’ which could benefit from simplified procedure and sets up a Committee on Herbal Medicinal Products within the EMA.
+Legislation on herbal medicines introduces harmonising definition of ‘traditional herbal medicinal products’ which could benefit from the simplified procedure and sets up a Committee on Herbal Medicinal Products within the EMA.

 2011

 The European Commission launches a 3-year policy initiative examining Ethics and Transparency in the pharmaceutical sector and Access to medicines in Europe and Africa.
-A dedicated multi-stakeholder project group on non-prescription medicines examines how to improve uptake of medicines following reclassification to non-prescription status.
+A dedicated multi-stakeholder project group on non-prescription medicines examines how to improve the uptake of medicines following reclassification to non-prescription status.

 2012